AbiE216/School_District_Analysis/README.md

 When sorter by type, District and Charter, overall it appears that all charters performed about two times better than district schools.
 Because Thomas High is a charter, one would expect that if follow that trend, initially it did not, however, with corrected data it does.

 ## Summary
+There were clear data trends for the majority of schools, be it size, funding, or type of school.
+Prior to the results being removed from Thomas High School's 9th graders, the data had an outlier, however, with the correction made, all data falls into a neat line.
+Large District schools perform worse and recieve more funding than small charter schools perform better and recieve less funding.
+Food for thought: if school funding is based on outcomes, perhaps there should be a secondary incentive to performing well.
+It makes sense that a poorly performing school with more students would need more funding, but perhaps schools that do well in testing should be given a separate reward to encourage teachers to be honest in there grading.